jlmcgraw/network_sankey/readme.md

 - Install wireshark
   - For MaCOS, its included BPF utility will allow you to capture packets as a regular user
 - create/activate a venv
-- pip install -r requirements.txt
-- pip install ipywidgets  # needed for live updating with the --dash flag
+- pip install -r requirements.txt  # installs ipywidgets for the --dash flag

 ### Live mode